 Schlitterbahn Trip Planning Trips

-All of the Schlitterbahn Waterparks typically open in late April and continue daily operations until late September, then reopen for certain weekends and school holidays throughout the year.
-One admission fee includes all the rides and fees vary by park and season.
-Children ages 3-11 and those over 55 years get a 20% discount.
+Schlitterbahn Waterparks typically open in late April and operate daily until early September.
+They may reopen for certain weekends and school holidays throughout the year.
+One admission fee includes all the rides.
+Daily fees vary by park and season.
+Children ages 3-11 and those over 55 years get a 10% discount.
 Infants 2 and younger can enter free.
 The best deal is the two-park season pass which starts at $150 per person and includes parking.

 Have you experienced the pain we have of being at a theme park all day and only going on two rides?
 If so, you know why we suggest visiting Schlitterbahn on a weekday, preferably not in the heat of summer.
 You may also want to book their resort or just out top value hotels on Booking.com nearby, so you can break up your visit over a few days.